 Sexual sins are especially difficult sins.
 It is my firm belief that at our core we all know that "love, marriage, children, family, extended family, community" are the human center of life.
 For those that are believers, God demands that we put HIM at the center of our lives -- which changes the focus of life.

 In listening to the NPR show, reading this article and dealing with atheists over the years, I'm convinced that the desire to judge others as being "less than ourselves" is an absolute hallmark of human nature.
 When Christ tells us to "love our enemies", he is giving us a command that is impossible for humans to follow -- like "love God with ALL your heart".
-The fact he would give such a command is proof that he is more than human to me.
+The fact he would give such a command is proof that he is more than human.
+Humans have a hard time even conceiving of such things when they hear them, let alont think them up!

 Have you ever met an atheist who even gives a HINT of loving their enemies?
 They are almost always pretty angry at those that disagree with them -- religious people, very much so!
 They are certain they are completely justified in their anger -- "righteous" even!